Phoenix psychiatrist|Scottsdale psychiatrist Michael Yasinski MD

 Which area’s of the valley do you visit?

-As a house-call doctor I am able to visit any area of the valley.
-Although the majority of my patients live in Scottsdale and Paradise Valley, I am willing to travel anywhere in the valley on a case by case basis so please give me a call regardless of where you live in the valley.
+I provide home-visit care in the Scottsdale, Paradise-valley and some Phoenix areas.
+Although the majority of my patients live in Scottsdale and Paradise Valley, I am willing to travel anywhere in the valley on a case by case basis, especially if you are unable to leave the house so please give me a call regardless of where you live in the valley.

 Do you see kids?

 There is an extreme shortage of child psychiatrists in Scottsdale which leaves a lot of desperate families who need psychiatric care for their children.
 I see kids age 13 and above.
 Since I make house-calls I am able to see kids who are house-bound, struggling with severe depression or anxiety but refusing to leave the house for an appointment and any families that simply want a higher level of care for their kids with someone who does both counseling and medication management.
-I am board certified in general psychiatry which includes a lot of experience with kids, especially age 13 and above.
+I am board certified in general psychiatry but trained heavily in a residency program which included vast experience with kids, especially age 13 and above.
 Kids under 13 do have specific needs and are best served by a board certified child psychiatrist.
 I also can provide transition care for kids who are house-bound for any reason, until I can get them well enough to transition to a regular outpatient child psychiatrist.

 Is a psychologist or psychiatrist a better choice?
 What are the differences?